Aewiyn/javascript-exo/README.md

 # javascript-exo

-A collection of small JavaScript projects I built to practice DOM manipulation and basic logic.
+This repository contains a collection of small JavaScript exercises I built while learning and practicing front-end development.

+Each project is in its own folder and focuses on basic DOM manipulation, user interaction, or logic handling.

+## Projects

+- 🎨 Color Flipper
+- 🔁 Palindrome Checker
+- 💬 Random Quote Generator
+- ⏱️ Stopwatch
+- 📝 Persistent ToDo List (with localStorage)
+- ✊🖐✌️ Rock Paper Scissors

+Feel free to explore each one — most of them are built using only vanilla JS, HTML and CSS.